ngxs/store/docs/advanced/composition.md

 }
 ```

-now when `StLouisZooState` is invoked, it will share the mutations or actions of the `ZooState`.
+now when `StLouisZooState` is invoked, it will share the actions of the `ZooState`.